dhicks6345789/password-changer/README.md

 ### Reverse Proxy / Ingress Service

 Installing Password Changer will give you a Python / Flask project served by Waitress on your installation machine on port 8070 via HTTP (not HTTPS).
 You will need to find some way of making the application available to the wider network / Internet - importantly, that service will need to handle HTTPS.
 The default configuration should let only local HTTP connections through, so a reverse proxy / ingress service running on the same machine is going to be needed.
+This could be an instance of [Apache](https://httpd.apache.org/), [nginx](https://nginx.org/), [Caddy](https://caddyserver.com/) or similar, or an ingress service such as [Cloudflare Tunnel](https://www.cloudflare.com/en-gb/products/tunnel/) or [ngrok](https://ngrok.com/).

+#### Cloudflare Tunnel

+Password Changer was developed using Cloudflare Tunnel for handling HTTPS.
+Simply install the Cloudflare Tunnel client on your machine (the same one as Password Changer is on) and point it at `http://localhost:8070`.